Our team

 Sue Grigg has over 25 years’ experience in the social justice arena.
 She has worked in consulting, in research and for government, but the bulk of her career has been in the not-for-profit sector leading and managing programs with a particular focus on people with the most complex needs.
 Sue is overseeing Jesuit Social Services’ work in the Northern Territory and New South Wales.

-• MANAGER, RESEARCH AND PARTNERSHIPS
+• MANAGER, RESEARCH AND engagement advisor

 Dr Haydie Gooder